-- However, I DO drop critters in the hallways outside of the main exhibition floor, both upstairs and downstairs.
+- However, I HAVE dropped critters in the hallways outside of the main exhibition floor, both upstairs and downstairs.

 - No badge?
 No problem!
 I drop my critters out in the Gaslamp Quarter too!
 I’ve left little dudes in trees, in random flowerbeds outside of restaurants, etc. etc. I only do Gaslamp drops when there’s still daylight outside though.
-I don’t like leaving them out in the streets at night…I feel like there’s a higher likelihood that it’ll end up lost when it’s dark out.
+No drops at night…I feel like there’s a higher likelihood that it’ll end up lost when it’s dark out.